sgitterend/Aight/DESIGN.md

 ## Classes & Methods
 To get an idea of the functions of this app, here is an overview of the classes & methods that need to be implemented in order for this app to work properly.

+###Activities
-**ParseLoginUI** The ParseLoginUI will be used to show a login
+**ParseLoginUI** The ParseLoginUI will be used to show a login screen to the user which allows for a login.

-**MapsView**
+Classes:
+- Login

+**MapsView** The Mapsview will be a fullscreen map presented to the user with dots of events nearby.

-**CreateEvent**
+**CreateEvent** The createEvent

 ## APIs & Frameworks

 - Google Maps API
 - Parse Login Library API

 This app will use the Google Maps API for the MapsView activity.
+This will be used to show the map to the user.
+It will also be used to

 To enable login, parse will be used.

-a list of APIs and frameworks that you will be using to provide functionality in your app a list of data sources, and database tables and fields (and their types) that you’ve decided to implement
+It provides a set of tools which makes it easy to implement log in to the app.

 ## Sketches